Investing in massage is an investment in your health.

 Sports massage therapy can be used as a means to enhance pre-event preparation and reduce recovery time for maximum performance during training or after an event.
 Athletes have discovered that specially designed sports massage promotes flexibility, reduces fatigue, improves endurance, helps prevent injuries and prepares their body and mind for optimal performance.

-Deep Tissue Massage, deep tissue massage is often recommended for individuals who experience consistent pain, are involved in heavy physical activity (such as athletes), and patients who have sustained physical injury.
+Deep Tissue Massage, Designed to remove severe tension, deep tissue massage is a technique used to relieve both muscles and connective tissue below the surface.
+It helps to improve range of motion and heal injuries below the surface.
+Deep tissue massage is often recommended for individuals who experience consistent pain, are involved in heavy physical activity (such as athletes), and patients who have sustained physical injury.